Level 6 Diploma in Relational Play and Creative Therapy, Children and Young People

 Play Work

 Play work is child centered and ensures play is the main focus for children and young people so they can take control of their own play.
 Play work removes barriers to playing, fostering an inclusive and open environment, which offers choice of play for children and young people.
-Through play work children and young people’s development is enhanced, they are able to build successful relationships with Play Workers and peers.
-Children and young people are encouraged to express themselves and talk about their worries.

 Play Therapy

 Play Therapy is based upon the fact that play is the natural form of self-expression and therefore a child can “play out” their experiences in the presence of a therapist.
 Play Therapy offers the child opportunities to learn about themselves in relation to the therapist.
-Play Therapy is non-directive which enables the client to choose what they would like to engage with during the sessions.
+Play Therapy is non-directive, enabling the client to choose what they would like to engage with during the sessions.
 Directive techniques maybe used at times if the child’s play/process becomes repetitive.
 Play Therapists are non-interpretive so do not analyse the clients play.
 Play Therapists utilise a therapeutic tool kit, consisting of toys and creative resources, these items are in the therapy space each week.
 Clinical Supervision is an ethical requirement for Play Therapists.

 Relational Play and Creative Therapy